CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

     test = []
     dev = []

+    # assign index to each line with enumerate()
+			 # remember each line in the tsv file is a verse
+    for i,line in enumerate(verse_sep):
         # use modulo operator in Python to sep 10% of data to dev, 10 % to test,
         # and remaining 80% to train
-    for i,example in enumerate(verse_sep):
-        # if modulo operator returns 0 append to dev set
+        # if the remainder of i/10 == 0 append to dev set
         if i % 10 == 0:
-            dev.append(example)
+            dev.append(line)
-        # if modulo operator returns 1 append to test set
+        # if the remainder of i/10 equals 1 append to test set
         elif i % 10 == 1:
-            test.append(example)
+            test.append(line)
-        # append remaining 8 to train
+        # append remaining lines to train
         else:
-            train.append(example)
+            train.append(line)
     print(len(dev))
     print(len(test))
     print(len(train))